Pricing cake when a recipe asks for cups or grams makes pricing an ‘interesting’ process.

 Just how do you cope?

-There are two ways – let me tell you the simplest way.
+There are two ways to pricing cake – when we have the mismatch of ingredient weight to receipe – let me tell you the simplest way.

 Pour the contents of your bag of ingredients into a large wide bowl.
 Scoop the contents of the wide bowl into a plastic storage jar and count how many ‘cup fulls’ the bag of ingredients recently purchased contains.